A little about me

 I’m based in the Bay Area and have been writing professionally since 2004 (see Work).

-I've been a columnist, a restaurant reviewer, a health reporter, a features writer, a newsletter editor, and a winner of several national awards (notably for my blog 5 Second Rule, which ran for nine years).
+I've been a columnist, a restaurant reviewer, a health reporter, a features writer, a newsletter editor, and a winner of industry awards.
 I've written two books and edited many others.

 I've had other adventures, too: I worked in Civil Rights at the U.S. Department of Justice (where I wore a wire for some investigations), earned a professional chef's degree (then worked in a Viennese-style pastry shop), and taught English as a Peace Corps Volunteer in Eritrea, East Africa.